salgo/cakephp-viewmemcache/README.md

 # ViewMemcache for CakePHP 2.X

 Store your view(s) to memcache.
-Allows easy distributed view invalidation and serving pages right from memcache via nginx (for example)
+Allows easy distributed view invalidation and serving GZIPPED pages right from memcache via nginx (for example).

 ## Configuration

-clone into APP/Plugin/ViewMemcache
+clone/submodule into APP/Plugin/ViewMemcache

 Make an entry in APP/bootstrap.php for the 'view_memcache' engine and load the plugin and the VieMemcache engine: